Legal Status in Switzerland

 How to Obtain a Prescription

 There are different ways to get a finasteride prescription.
-Both options are legal and safe in Switzerland.
+Both options are possible in Switzerland after a physician has reviewed the case.

 Option 1: Personal Doctor Visit